hj01857655/auto-cursor/README.md

 ## Usage
 - Copy the example configuration (`.env.example`) to `.env` and fill in your email domain and IMAP details.

+**Method 1 (easier but less reliable, generally recommended for first time users):**
+In your `.env` set **USE_TEMPMAIL** to True, leave the rest of the fields empty.
+Then proceed to run the script.

+**Method 2 (harder but more reliable):**
+In your `.env` set USE_TEMPMAIL to False, and fill in the IMAP credentials of your selfhosted mailserver.
+You should have a postfix-regex.cf line that will force your mailserver to capture all emails to adresses that follows the pattern `EMAIL_ADDRESS_PREFIX{random_letters}@DOMAIN`.
+Then proceed to run the script.

 - Install dependencies:

 ```bash